-To conclude this part of analysis related to the level of engagement in the plans, ecosystem notes a strong willingness among producers to commit to a strategy of waste prevention and ecodesign.
-It should not be forgotten that this is the first time that all producers, irrespective of their sales figures, the quantity of units placed on the market or the type of lamp, are concerned by such an obligation.
+Total number of sub - areas informed in all plans received and analysed Number of sub - areas in the template x Number of plans received and analysed To conclude this part of analysis related to the level of engagement in the plans, ecosystem notes a strong willingness among producers to commit to a strategy of waste prevention and ecodesign across all areas, whether mandatory or supplementary.
+It should not be forgotten that this is the first time that all producers, irrespective of their sales figures, the quantity of units placed on the market or the type of appliance, are concerned by such an obligation.
 For some producers, particularly non-manufacturers, it represents an initial opportunity to get to grips with ecodesign issues.
 This makes the resulting level of engagement in the plans even more appreciable.
-Some producers have even taken advantage of this opportunity to go beyond the regulatory constraints and scope their work, identifying the resources and tools needed to deploy the action plan and thus go further.